1dv031/syllabus/examination/part_2/examination.md

 Below are the instructions for the written examinations.
-Please note that you need to complete both the seminars and the written examinations to pass the course.
+Please note that you need to complete both the seminars, the written examinations and peer review reports to pass the course.

 ## Examination 2 - Server operation methods
 For this examination you are expected to produce a written report of between 1500-2000 words.
-Report should be published on internet (preferably as a Google Doc) as a PDF no later than **10:00AM [CEST] April 13th**.
-Please note that the report should be written in **Swedish**.
+Report should be published on internet (preferably as a Google Doc) as a PDF no later than **12:00AM [CEST] April 14th**.
+Please note that the report should be written in **English**.
+Put the URL to the report in this [Google spreadsheet](https://docs.google.com/spreadsheets/d/1uATMAwxdPm9tbzKcopdJ-HLte7VGXkgEjjEyTN5UgIc/edit#gid=1498161455)

 ### Content of the report
 In the report you will analyse our different scenarios and come to a recommendation of how and where these scenarios should be run.
 The report should contain four parts: